-1. Owner's tool kit
+1. Tool kit

-The owner's tool kit is located on the bottom of the seat.
-(See page 3-23.)
-The service information included in this manual and the tools provided in the owner's tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
-However, additional tools such as a torque wrench may be necessary to perform certain maintenance work correctly.
+The tool kit is in the location shown.
+The information included in this manual and the tools provided in the tool kit are intended to assist you in the performance of preventive maintenance and minor repairs.
+However, a torque wrench and other tools are necessary to perform certain maintenance work correctly.

-If you do not have the tools or experience required for a particular job, have a Yamaha dealer perform it for you.
+If you do not have the tools or experience required for a particular job, have your Yamaha dealer perform it for you.